salesforce/einstein-platform/cookbook/llm-open-connector-groq/cookbook-groq.md

 ## Step 6: Test Your Deployed Application

-Use a tool like cURL or Postman to test the following endpoints on your deployed application:
+Use a tool like cURL or Postman to test the endpoints of your Flask app:

 1. Completions: `POST https://your-app-name.herokuapp.com/completions`
 2. Chat Completions: `POST https://your-app-name.herokuapp.com/chat/completions`

-Note that the Embeddings endpoint (`POST /embeddings`) will return an error as it's not supported by the Groq API with the specified model.
+Note that the Embeddings endpoint (`POST /embeddings`) returns an error because embeddings are not supported by the Groq API with the specified model.

 ## Conclusion